 Last Chance / Harriman Park

 The water from the boundary of the Harriman Park downstream to Pinehaven is closed to fishing until June 15, 2014.
 However, the stretch through Last Chance is open year round.
 It isn’t uncommon to see nice trout feeding on midges on any day of the season.
 Water temperature can have a major effect on fishing even though it is only 3 miles below the dam.
 Keep an eye on the weather and if it is not too cold you can find great dry fly fishing.
-You might need a pair of snow shoes even though the river is only a short distance from the highway.
-Parking can also be an issue but you are welcome to park in our parking lot or several other businesses close by.
+Not many people are fishing the last Chance area stretch to the log jam, but on cloudy days bring your favorite midge pattern and don’t be surprised if there are some Baetis on the water also.

 Wood Road #16 – Pinehaven